karakays/lfcs/README.md

 ##### `vmstat` output

 * processes
-    - r: # of processes in ready state
+    - r: # of processes in runnable state (but not running)
-    - b: # of processes in blocked state
+    - b: # of processes in blocked state (uninterruptable)
 * memory and io
     - swpd: swap size being used
     - free: current free memory